 5 out of 5 stars

-Time Out Melbourne never writes starred reviews from hosted experiences – Time Out covers restaurant and bar bills for reviews so that readers can trust our critique.
+Time Out Melbourne never writes starred restaurant and bar reviews from hosted experiences – Time Out covers restaurant and bar bills, and anonymously reviews, so that readers can trust our critique.
+Find out more here.
 Sparsely decorated with bright pops of colour synonymous with the Mexican flag and jaunty Latin music playing from within its confines, new Johnston Street eatery El Columpio is bringing a slice of homestyle cooking to an oft-underappreciated quarter of Fitzroy.
 Tortas and Tacos has livened up a strip traditionally associated with late-night shenanigans – think live music institution Old Bar and afrobeats club Laundry – but things remain tough for restaurants bold enough to set up shop in a stretch that can only be described as having bad ‘feng shui’.
-Vegan pinchos bar Follies shuttered after only a year and a half, citing the cost-of-living crisis.
+Vegan pinchos bar Follies shuttered after only a year and a half, citing the cost of living crisis.
 Doncaster Chinese vegetarian import Vegie Mum survived a far bit longer, but it too is shutting its doors at the end of this month.
 But not all is lost for those looking for a bite in the vicinity – not if El Columpio has anything to do with it.
 Established by chef Ricardo Garcia Flores as part of a dream to introduce Melburnians to the family heirloom Mexican dishes he grew up with, El Columpio has a short but sweet menu.
 If you arrive before midday, you’ll be treated to a breakfast menu that comprises tamales and chilaquiles.
-Arrive after midday and the menu is identical, no matter if you arrive at 1pm or 8pm – expect the traditional Mexican soup pozole, a select
+Arrive after midday and the menu is identical, no matter if you arrive at 1pm or 8pm –

 Askal